Khushi-Chaudhary04/-LEVEL-UP-Team-Jedi-Knight/README.md

 - **Storage:** IPFS (InterPlanetary File System)

 ---
-## 🏆 Why MetaTrace is a Game-Changer for LEVEL-UP Hackathon?
+## 🏆 Why MetaTrace is a Game-Changer
 🔹 **Bridges AI & Blockchain:** Combines AI-driven security with decentralized integrity.
 🔹 **User-Centric Approach:** Intuitive UI for easy adoption by non-technical users.
 🔹 **Real-World Impact:** Solves critical problems in **cybersecurity, journalism, and forensic investigations**.
 🔹 **Future-Ready Innovation:** Secure, scalable, and integrates seamlessly with various domains.

-We are excited to present MetaTrace at **LEVEL-UP Hackathon 2025** and showcase how it revolutionizes metadata security with AI and blockchain! 🚀
+We are excited to present MetaTrace and showcase how it revolutionizes metadata security with AI and blockchain! 🚀